giuseppebianchi/gssi-infomobility-otp/README.md

 # Real Time
 - data flow
-- listthe files involved to build real time features
+- files involved to build real time features
 - how the code works
 - variables and configurations settings